BlankShahar/EchoLLM/README.md

 echo_llm = EchoLLM(cache=..., llm=...)

-# First call: hits the API
+# First call: misses the cache, hits the LLM
 res1 = echo_llm.ask("What is an echo?")
 print(res1)